EST-Team-Adam/TheReadingMachine/deploy.md

 the instance.

 ```
-docker system prune -a -f
+echo "0 0 * * * docker system prune -a -f" | crontab -
 ```

+This will schedule a cron job to clean up redudant space used by Docker everyday at midnight.

 Please see the [community
 forum](https://forums.docker.com/t/some-way-to-clean-up-identify-contents-of-var-lib-docker-overlay/30604/2)